usc-isi-i2/t2wml-api/docs/grammar.md

 example: `truncate("QWERTYUIOPASDFGHJKL", 10)` returns "QWERTYUIOP"

-`pad(input, length, text, where=start)`: WIP (not yet fully defined). where can only be start or end. the main argument is a length in number of characters, which strings shorter than that length will be padded to. text is the string to be used in the padding, eg "\t". if the number of characters does not divide exactly then WIP
+`pad(input, length, text, where=start)`: where can only be start or end. the main argument is a length in number of characters, which strings shorter than that length will be padded to. text is the string to be used in the padding, eg "\t". if the number of characters does not divide exactly then the cut-off depends on where. if where is start, the end of the pad string will be cut off, if where is end, the start of the pad string will be cut off.

+examples:
+* `pad("12345678", 11, "xo", where=start)` returns "xox12345678"
+* `pad("12345678", 11, "xo", where=end)` returns "12345678oxo"

 `ftfy(input)`:  Uses the [ftfy package](https://ftfy.readthedocs.io/en/latest/) to clean the input, eg schÃ¶n becomes schön

 `make_numeric(input, decimal=".")`: makes the value of a cell numeric by removing non-numeric characters (except for `-`, `e`, and `.`).
 The decimal argument allows numeric formats which use a different decimal characer than `.`.
 Support for LaTeX style numbers is not yet supported but may be added.

-`make_alphanumeric`: WIP, being defined. removes all non-alphanumeric characters
+examples:
+*  `make_numeric("1.977$")` returns "1.977"
+* `make_numeric("1.554.677,88€", decimal=",")` returns "1554677.88"
+* `make_numeric("1.577E20")` returns "1.577e+20" (python scientific notation)

+`make_alphanumeric`: for now, removes all characters that are not true for isalnum().
+May be redefined (eg to not remove spaces and punctuation...?)

-`make_ascii`: WIP, checking license. either removes all non-ascii characters or uses [Unidecode](https://pypi.org/project/Unidecode/) to translate to closest equivalent, decision pending
+`make_ascii`: either removes all non-ascii non-printable characters or, if translate=true,  uses [text-unidecode](https://pypi.org/project/text-unidecode/) to translate to closest equivalent

+example: `make_ascii("какой-то текст", translate=True)` returns "kakoi-to tekst"